kylelol/KKFloatingActionButton/README.md

 * `menuBgOpacity: CGFloat` - The opacity of the overlay that appears when the menu is presented.
 * `rotatingImage: UIImage?` - The image that rotated when the menu is presented.
 Displayed half the size of the button, aligned with the button's center.
 * `imageRotationAngle: CGFloat` - The angle to rotate the rotatingImage when the menu is presented.
+* `rippleColor: UIColor?` - The color of the ripple animation that occurs when the button is toched.
+* `ripplePercent: Float' - How far the ripple animation when ripple outwards.
+* `rippleLocation: MKRippleLocation` - The start location of the ripple animation.
+Refer to MaterialKit documentation https://github.com/nghialv/MaterialKit.

 ## License